NCL Home> Application examples> Plot techniques || Data files for examples

 coneff_7.ncl: A panel plot demonstrating four ways to selectively shade contour data.
 All of these functions require user defined fill patterns.

 The four functions listed below have been superceded by the single function gsn_contour_shade.
-(Available in version 4.3.0 or later.)
+(Available in version 4.3.0 and later.)
 We recommend you use this instead.
 See coneff_13 below for a demonstration of how to use gsn_contour_shade.

 ShadeLtContour